13 Classic New Orleans Drinks You Must Try

 - Grasshopper Cocktail

-Named the official cocktail of New Orleans in 2008, the Sazerac is definitely on the list of must-try New Orleans drinks.
+If you ever take a food tour in New Orleans, you're bound to encounter the Sazerac.
+Named the official cocktail of New Orleans in 2008, the Sazerac is definitely on the list of must-try New Orleans drinks, and a classic option for online mixology classes.

 Reports differ about its origin, but the Sazerac has been on New Orleans drink menus since the mid to late-1800s.
 This cousin to the Old Fashioned was originally crafted with Sazerac de Forge et Fils French brandy and was trademarked by the Sazerac Company in 1900.
 The brandy was eventually replaced by rye whiskey, an American product, but the name remained.